-- Season chicken with salt, pepper, cornstarch and 1 tablespoon of sauce/marinade.
+Cut the chicken into 1-inch chunks.
+Season chicken with salt, pepper, cornstarch and 1 tablespoon of sauce/marinade.

-- Add oil to a wok or a large non-stick skillet over medium-high heat.
+Add oil to a wok or a large non-stick skillet over medium-high heat.

 Add the chicken and stir-fry for 5-6 minutes, or until brown.
 Transfer to plate and set aside.

 Return the pan back to medium heat and add more oil as needed.
 Toss in the zucchini, bell peppers and dried chili peppers (if using) and cook for 2-3 minutes, or until the vegetables are crisp-tender.

 Remove from heat and serve warm on a large platter or over zoodles, cauliflower rice( paleo), quinoa or regular rice or noodles.
 Sprinkle with sesame seeds and green onions if desired.